 1. Water Bandit:

 If you like to boondock or camp off-the-grid, then filling your fresh water holding tank is something that you’ll probably need to do often.
 Not all public water sources have threaded spigots, however.
 The best way to get around this problem is to use a Water Bandit.
-This nifty little device has threads on one side and a stretchable, rubber end on the other that can be placed over any non-threaded water spigot.
+This nifty little device has threads on one side and a stretchable, rubber on the other side that can be placed over any non-threaded water spigot.

 2. Valterra Gray Water Drain Adapter:

 If your truck camper is equipped with a cassette toilet, you’ll especially want one of these special drain adapters.
 The Valterra Gray Water Drain Adapter allows you to connect a standard water hose to it rather than the standard 3-inch sewer hose.
-Going this route can save valuable storage space by not having to store a large sewer hose, and when it comes to storage, you can never have enough in a truck camper.
+Going this route can save valuable storage space by not having to store a bulky sewer hose, and when it comes to storage, you can never have enough in a truck camper.
 A must-have item for boondocking.

 3. RV Gray Water Drain Hose:

 If you have item two above, you’ll need a standard hose to drain gray water away from your camper.
 It’s true you can drain gray water below your camper, but this can get messy, not to mention smelly.
 Best to have a 15 to 25 foot water hose to drain your camper’s grey water away from your camper.
 You can buy either a new fresh water hose or use an old fresh water hose or garden hose.
 If your grey water hose is the same color as your fresh water hose make sure you mark or identify your grey water hose with a permanent marker.